 Pelagic seabirds are undoubtedly the stars of the show in the Drake Passage, with most travellers able to spot the enigmatic wandering albatross if they keep a keen eye on the lookout.
 No less spectacular are the various other albatrosses spotted only in the southern ocean, such as the royal and sooty species.

 An interesting phenomenon occurs approximately halfway across the Drake Passage when the Antarctic convergence or Polar Front is crossed.
 This dynamic and ecologically important barrier is where the cold Antarctic waters meet the warmer – relatively speaking – northern seas.
 The water temperature drops significantly and, most importantly, it is where the abundance of krill increases hugely.
 As such, different proportions of seabirds and the number of whale sightings can increase.
 This is where Antarctica, biologically speaking, begins.

 3. Relaxing in the onboard spa

-Ultra-modern purpose-built Polar expedition ships such as the Ultramarine, the Hondius and the World Explorer all come with exceptional spa facilities.
+Ultra-modern purpose-built polar expedition ships such as the Silver Endeavour, the Ultramarine and the World Explorer all come with exceptional spa facilities.
 Saunas, jacuzzis, gyms, yoga rooms and spa treatments are common and are included in the price.
 Whilst you’re in Antarctica you’re unlikely to spend much time using these facilities due to being out adventuring, but on sea days there is no better way to relax and unwind.
 If conditions allow, I recommend sitting in a jacuzzi with a glass of Champagne whilst it’s zero degrees outside.

 On the older research-style vessels, spa facilities are rarely an option, but some people prefer this for the sense of real expedition it gives you.
 It is also cheaper, which may be a factor if your budget is tight.